Merlijnv/merlijnv.github.io/learningplan.md

 | 17   | 52      |                                                                                                                                                                                                                                                                                                                                                                                                                     | S: Perform a vulnerability analysis on a (smartphone) app.
 Report your findings through responsible disclosure.                               |
 | 17   | 52      |                                                                                                                                                                                                                                                                                                                                                                                                                     |                                                                                                                                               |

-"*" are the blue vs red events
+"*" is the blue vs red events

-The next excercises/challenges are planned for the whole semester because this is part of my R&D project.
+The next exercises/challenges are planned for the whole semester because this is part of my R&D project.
 S: Look into the security of IoT or OT (e.g. PLC) protocols and technology and find and replay one or more hacks or other security incidents in a test environment.
-C: Contribute to the INTERSECT (Links to an external site.) research by demonstrating known or new attack scenario's in 'Smart Energy' applications, for example in electric vehicle charging networks end endpoints/apps/..., smart energy home applications and energy systems, etc.
+C: Contribute to the INTERSECT (Links to an external site.) research by demonstrating known or new attack scenario's in 'Smart Energy' applications, for example in electric vehicle charging networks end endpoints/apps/..., smart energy home applications, and energy systems, etc.

-I have prioritized the excercises and challenges I want to do this semester.
+I have prioritized the exercises and challenges I want to do this semester.

 ### Exercises